What is monkeypox: what are the symptoms and how is it transmitted – WHAT TO KNOW-breakinglatest.news-Breaking Latest News

 The Ministry of Health has activated a surveillance system with regions and autonomous provinces on cases of monkeypox and publishes a bulletin every Tuesday and Friday.
 The first case in Italy was confirmed on May 20, 2022.

 World Health Organization declared Monkeypox (Monkeypox) a “global health emergency” on 23 July 2022 and made a series of recommendations.
-In Italy, the cases show a tendency to stabilize, the situation is under constant monitoring, and it is not believed that it should cause particular alarmism, as underlined by Gianni Rezza, director general of health prevention in the press release of 23 July.
+In Italy, the cases show a tendency to stabilize, the situation is under constant monitoring, and it is not believed that it should cause particular alarmism, as underlined by Gianni Rezza, general manager of Health Prevention in the press release of 23 July.

 Key points